 No Export for You: Another notorious example from Japan - to date, the franchise has fifty-four distinct software products released under its banner.
-English-speaking players have received legal releases of only three of them - the Super Robot Wars Original GenerationGame Boy Advance games and the first Endless Frontier; English-speakers also got a release of Super Robot Wars Original Generation: Divine Wars, but undubbed.
+English-speaking players have received legal releases of only three of them - the Super Robot Wars Original GenerationGame Boy Advance installments and the first Endless Frontier; English-speakers also got a release of Super Robot Wars Original Generation: Divine Wars, but undubbed.
 International copyright regulations make the export of virtually any game with a licensed property in it impossible, and titles that did come over did not sell sufficiently to justify further export of the Original Generation games.

 To be fair, Namco Bandai and Toei Animation combined currently own the American distribution rights of virtually all new series.
 However, anything Macross-related is caught in the legal snarl preventing most of it from ever making it overseas (thank you, Harmony Gold), and series picked up for distribution by third-parties always makes things a little harder.